-For the office of Representative in Congress or Member of the State Board of Equalization, the Secretary of State shall arrange the names of candidates for the office according to the randomized alphabet for that Assembly District which has the lowest number of all the Assembly Districts in which candidates are to be voted on.
+For the office of Representative in Congress, the Secretary of State shall arrange the names of candidates for the office according to the randomized alphabet for that Assembly District which has the lowest number of all the Assembly Districts in which candidates are to be voted on.
 Thereafter, for each succeeding Assembly District in which the candidates are to be voted on, the names appearing first in the last preceding Assembly District shall be placed last, the order of the other names remaining unchanged. § 13111(d)

-If the office is to be voted on throughout a single county and there are five or more Assembly Districts wholly or partly in the county, the names shall appear according to the randomized alphabet for the Assembly District which has the lowest number.
+For the office of Judge of the Superior Court, it is to be voted on throughout a single county and there are five or more Assembly Districts wholly or partly in the county; therefore, the names shall appear according to the randomized alphabet for the Assembly District which has the lowest number.
 Thereafter, for each succeeding Assembly District, the name appearing first for each office in the last preceding Assembly District shall be placed last, the order of the other names remaining unchanged. § 13111(h)